nodejs/node/doc/api/stream.md

 ### Object Mode

-All streams created by Node.js APIs operate exclusively on strings and `Buffer` objects.
+All streams created by Node.js APIs operate exclusively on strings and `Buffer` (or `Uint8Array`) objects.
 It is possible, however, for stream implementations to work with other types of JavaScript values (with the exception of `null`, which serves a special purpose within streams).
 Such streams are considered to operate in "object mode".

 Stream instances are switched into object mode using the `objectMode` option when the stream is created.
 Attempting to switch an existing stream into